-This skill has the aim of familiarizing students with basic techniques for data collection and analysis in behavioural neuroscience and fMRI.
+This skill has the aim of familiarizing students with basic techniques for data collection and analysis in neuroscience for behavioural and electrophysiology data.

-No mandatory literature.
-Hand-outs will be provided by coordinator.
+- Hand-outs and relevant literature will be provided by coordinator.